 - You’ll be opening up your home to a number of cold callers and sales pitches.
 So, get ready to accept that your phone will be ringing almost non-stop and your letterbox will be full of flyers and leaflets among your official government communications.

 - Your reputation will suffer.
-Having a residential address as your Registered Office will look amateur and unprofessional to some, which could cost you customers and perhaps even get it refused from bank loans and services like Google My Business, CheckATrade, etc.
+Having a residential premise as your Registered Office will look amateur and unprofessional to some, which could cost you customers and perhaps even get it refused from bank loans and services like Google My Business, CheckATrade, etc.

-Unless you live alone and are totally fine with the above, it’s recommended that you don’t use your home address as your Registered Office.
+Unless you live alone and are totally fine with the above, it’s recommended that you don’t use your home as your Registered Office.

 Where does my Registered Office address need to be?

-Officially your company Registered Office address can be anywhere in the UK, as long as it’s in the same country that your business is registered.
+Officially your company Registered Office can be anywhere in the UK, as long as it’s in the same country that your business is registered.

-That means if you run your business from home, you can use an alternative address to your home address to register your business and keep your private information off the public record.
+That means if you run your business from home, you can use an alternative address to your home to register your business and keep your private information off the public record.

 Can I use a P.O.
 Box address for my Registered Office?